guykuo/Prusa-Firmware/README.md

-# VFA fix summary and shopping list
+# VFA fix summary, firmware compilation, and shopping list

 VFA's are a solved issue with 0.9 degree stepper motors.
 This post is a summary of what is needed to use 0.9 degree motors.